 Conclusion

-In this step-by-step guide, we have explored the process of drawing a carnival scene.
+In this step-by-step guide, we have explored the process of how to draw a carnival scene.
 From sketching the horizon line to adding color and texture, each step has contributed to creating a vibrant and energetic drawing.
 By following these instructions and using your imagination, you can bring the joy and excitement of the carnival to life on paper.
 So, grab your materials and let your inner artist shine!
 Happy drawing!